pubudug/questions-and-ideas/README.md

 * Before implementing a feature, do you come up with a design?
 * Is there On-call duties?
 * What are the expectations from me during the first three, six, twelve months?
-* How often will there be reviews?
+* How often will there be performance reviews?
+Who will do the reviews?
+Is it the team members?
+Or a manager?
 * Who are your competitors?
 What plans does the company have for the near future?
 * Are there any additional benefits (professional training budget, gym membership etc.)
 * Will I have to work overtime?
 Will I have to travel?